Water pollution in the United States: Trans-boundary sources

-Trans-boundary water pollution occurs when pollution in one country’s waters spreads and damages another country’s environment or water supply.
+Trans-boundary water pollution occurs when pollution in one country's waters spreads and damages another country's environment or water supply.
 Trans-boundary pollution can travel through rivers or ocean currents.
+This means that this type of pollution is not contained within the boundaries of a nation.
+Trans-boundary pollution can allow pollution to travel across large distances because of how it accesses natural waterways.

 Causes of pollution

 Municipal sewage

 Historically, municipal sewage was a major contributor of water pollution across the United States.
-The lack of proper treatment of sewage resulted in many contaminated water bodies across the county.
-Domestic sewage became a widespread problem with the onset of the industrial revolution in the 19th century, population growth and increasing urbanization.
+The lack of proper treatment of sewage resulted in many contaminated water bodies across the country.
+Domestic sewage became a widespread problem with the onset of the industrial revolution in the 19th century, population growth, and increasing urbanization.
 Through the early 20th century, most communities had no sewage treatment plants or waste disposal sites.
 Some cities built sewer pipes which carried their sewage to a nearby river or coastal area, but lacked any treatment of the wastes, instead depositing the sewage directly into the water.
-The first wastewater treatment plants were built in the late 19th and early 20th centuries in the United States and typically did not fully treat the wastes.
+The first wastewater treatment plants were built in the late 19th and early 20th centuries in the United States and typically didn't fully treat the waste.

-The extensive construction of new and upgraded sewage treatment systems following the passage of the 1972 Clean Water Act has greatly reduced municipal discharges.
+The extensive construction of new and upgraded sewage treatment systems following the passage of the 1972 Clean Water Act has greatly reduced the impacts of municipal discharges.
 Since the 1980s secondary treatment has been the national standard for municipalities.
+Since these advancements, the United States has been able to process around 34 billion gallons of wastewater per day.
 Some individual systems continue to cause localized water quality problems due to outdated or leaking piping and collection systems, leading to combined sewer overflows and sanitary sewer overflows.
-Poor upkeep of sewer infrastructure results in contamination from leaks, and contributed to a rating from the American Society of Civil Engineers of a "D" grade for America's wastewater infrastructure.
-While all domestic wastewater is now treated nationwide, leaks and spills of municipal sewage pose a significant problem because wastewater carries diseases like salmonella, hepatitis, and many other infectious diseases that roughly sickens about 3.5 million Americans every year.
+Poor upkeep of sewer infrastructure results in contamination from leaks, and such practices contributed to a rating from the American Society of Civil Engineers of a "D" grade for America's wastewater infrastructure in 2017.
+While all domestic wastewater is now treated nationwide, leaks and spills of municipal sewage pose a significant problem because wastewater carries diseases like salmonella, hepatitis, and many other infectious diseases that roughly sickens 3.5 million Americans every year.

 Urban runoff

 Water research during the late 1970s and 1980s indicated that stormwater runoff was a significant cause of water quality impairment in many parts of the US.
+Research on stormwater pollution continues in the 21st century, with findings that urban runoff is an ongoing source of water quality problems nationwide.
 Increased land development throughout the country—in both cities and suburbs—has led to an increase in impervious surfaces (parking lots, roads, buildings, compacted soil), which generates increased surface runoff during wet weather.

-The development of new roads and smooth surfaces have contributed to polluted waters easily flowing into nearby rivers, lakes, and the oceans across the USA.
-These paved surfaces and roads restrict water from soaking into the ground, and instead allows water to freely flow across pavements while picking up chemicals, fertilizers, pesticides, and many other pollutants that causes water pollution in the bodies of water in the USA.
+The development of new roads and hardscape surfaces continue to contribute to the pollution of nearby rivers, lakes, and coastal areas.
+Typical runoff pollutants include gasoline, oil and other motor vehicle fluids; metals; fertilizers; pesticides and other chemicals.